jchcdwgithub/cppm_helper/README.md

 ## Automatic information gathering
 If there is connectivity to the host(s) from the machine where the scripts will be executing then a hosts.yml file can be created in the main directory.
 This is where the cppm_helper.py and migration_helper.py files reside.
 List the hosts and their information in the hosts.yml file, again under a specific vendor OS.
-Currently the cppm_helper script only AOS-CX and AOS-S hosts are supported while the migration_helper script also supports IOS-XE and NX-OS hosts.
 With this information, the cppm_helper script will SSH into each host listed and gather three pieces of information: show vlan, show mac-address and show arp.
 These files will be saved in the show_files directory.
 Each filename will be the hostname of the host it was derived from.
 The migration_helper script runs a variety of show commands which are specific to the OS.
 Generally CDP, LLDP, module, VLANs, version, inventory and other information will be gathered.